Hong Kong Disneyland

 Hong Kong Disneyland (香港迪士尼樂園) (abbreviated HKDL; also known as HK Disneyland or Disneyland Hong Kong) is a theme park located on reclaimed land in Penny's Bay, Lantau Island, Hong Kong.
 It opened to visitors on Monday, September 12, 2005, at 13:00 HKT, the second Disneyland in Asia to open after Tokyo Disneyland in 1983, with Shanghai Disneyland later opening in 2016.
-Hong Kong Disneyland is located inside the Hong Kong Disneyland Resort and is owned jointly by Hong Kong International Theme Parks (52%) and the Walt Disney Company (48%).
+Hong Kong Disneyland is located inside the Hong Kong Disneyland Resort and is owned by Hong Kong International Theme Parks, which is a joint venture between Government of Hong Kong and The Walt Disney Company in which they respectively own 52% and 48% currently.
 It is the most visited theme park in Hong Kong, followed by Ocean Park Hong Kong.
 Disney attempted to avoid problems of cultural backlash by incorporating Chinese culture, customs, and traditions when designing and building the resort, including adherence to the rules of feng shui.
 Notably, a bend was put in a walkway near the Hong Kong Disneyland Resort entrance so good qi energy would not flow into the South China Sea.

-The park consists of eight themed lands: Main Street, U.S.A., Fantasyland, Adventureland, Tomorrowland, Grizzly Gulch, Mystic Point, Toy Story Land, and World of Frozen.
-The newest themed land — World of Frozen, opened on 20 November 2023.
-There are single tickets and annual passes, called Magic Access, that are available for tourists who visit Hong Kong Disneyland.
-The theme park's cast members speak Cantonese, English, and Mandarin.
-Printed guide maps were printed in traditional and simplified Chinese as well as English.
-Guide maps are now available on the Hong Kong Disneyland mobile app as well as the ability to reserve park visits and other related information for park visits.